-Brand comparisons are difficult.
-But it gets thornier when dealing with two large window companies such as Pella and Andersen that have reasonably good reputations.
+Brand comparisons for any product are difficult, but it is especially thorny when dealing with two large window companies such as Pella and Andersen that have reasonably good reputations and long histories.

-You can do far worse than purchasing from Pella or Andersen.
-While local, non-branded window companies can often cut great deals and provide excellent service, most reports of bad installation experiences come not from Pella, Andersen, Marvin, or Jeld-Wen customers but from those who purchased from fly-by-night companies.
+The truth is that most of the large, established window companies deliver good window products that will work very well in your home if they are installed properly.
+While local, non-branded window companies can often cut great deals and provide excellent service, most reports of bad installation experiences come not from customers of the big names—Pella, Andersen, Marvin, or Jeld-Wen—but from those who purchased from lesser-known companies.

-So, simply by choosing either of the two companies, you get a decent product that is well-installed and is backed by a company that is accountable for its product.
-But between the two, how do they compare?
+Choosing a replacement window from either Pella or Anderson will give you a decent product that is well-installed and backed by a company that is accountable for its product.
+Still, there are differences.

 One chief difference between Pella and Andersen is the choice of materials for their replacement windows.